ePortfolio

 View project on GitHub

-Introduction
+Introduction and Narative

 Welcome to my ePortfolio and let me introduce you to the project at hand.
-I’ve built a IoT thermostat with a rasperry pi 4 and a GPIO breadboard.
+I’ve built a IoT thermostat with a raspberry pi 4 and a GPIO breadboard.
 The device itself has a I2C temperature and humidity sensor.
-The device takes user input through three buttons; the first incriments the temperature, the second cycles the mode from OFF→ HEAT→ COOL→ OFF, and finally the last button decrements the temperature.
+The device takes user input through three buttons; the first increments the temperature, the second cycles the mode from OFF→ HEAT→ COOL→ OFF, and finally the last button decrements the temperature.
 As an output to the user we have two methods.
-The first commincates the mode of the device, temperature, and time on a 16x2 grid display.
+The first communicates the mode of the device, temperature, and time on a 16x2 grid display.
 The second output method communicates to a Node JS backend that manages a mongoDB to synchronize its session.
 That Node JS backend also enacts various forms of business logic for the API endpoints.
 These endpoints are also utilized by an Angular SPA front end.
 The SPA is used as a second medium of control for the IoT device where a user can view and adjust temperature and mode on as many IoT devices as registered.
 The SPA utilizes a bootstrap enabled minimal design to enhance the user experience.

 Watch the Demo!